-Tip!: The Bandwidth and Transcoding Limit features require an active Plex Pass Subscriptions subscription for the Plex Media Server admin Plex account.
+Tip!: Most of the Bandwidth and Transcoding Limit features require an active Plex Pass subscription for the Plex Media Server admin Plex account.

 Your Plex Media Server is generally limited by three main things: processor power, network speed, and storage space.
 While we can’t control how much storage space you have, we can certainly help you manage your processor and network usage.

 - When watching content on your local network, the network speed usually isn’t much of a factor.
-However, if you stream remotely or share a library with someone who lives somewhere else, your network speed/bandwidth can be a very important factor.
+However, if you stream remotely or grant someone who lives somewhere else access to a library, your network speed/bandwidth can be a very important factor.
 Your internet connection will only be able to upload so fast, after all.

 Processor (CPU) Controls

 Plex Media Server provides access to several settings that can affect your processor usage.
 The following are relevant server options, which are available under Settings > Server > Transcoder.

 Related Page: Transcoder

 This setting influences the quality used when transcoding media.
 We definitely recommend leaving this set to the default